Cryos’ Genetic Panel – how we screen our donors for genetic diseases

 What is Cryos’ Genetic Panel?

 A Genetic Panel is a medical test that identifies the presence of specific gene variants.
-At Cryos, we use the test in our screening process of all egg and sperm donor candidates to identify the most frequent and severe hereditary recessive diseases in the world:
+At Cryos, we use the test in our screening process of all egg and sperm donor candidates to identify the most frequent and severe hereditary recessive diseases in the world.
+This means that the donor candidates at the time being are tested for the most common genetic variants causing:

 - Cystic fibrosis